Skip to content

 The following are required to be able to use this guide.

 • Connectivity configuration for RallyHere.
-This can be found via your Developer Portal.
+This can be found via the RallyHere Developer Portal (https://developer.rallyhere.com/).
 You will need:

 • Unreal Engine 5 with the ability to compile C++ code

-• RallyHere plugins - the latest release from https://github.com/RallyHereInteractive/unreal-plugins/releases
+• The RallyHere Unreal SDK - the latest release is available at https://github.com/RallyHereInteractive/unreal-plugins/releases/latest

 Installing the plugin files